Hala Pinocchio Table Lamp

 Manufacturer: Hala Zeist Lampenfabriek, Zeist, The Netherlands.

 Other versions: These Hala Pinocchio table lamps exists in red, black, grey, yellow and off-white.
-Some differences in the sockets; early ones have a metal socket with porcelain (brass or nickel-plated brass) and a different knee joint.
+Some differences exists in the sockets; early ones have a metal socket with porcelain (brass or nickel-plated brass) and a different knee joint.
 The base can be grey or black.
 Also made with different lampshades.
 The were sold as desk lamp, table lamp and wall lamp.
 Also produced as a floor lamp.

 Hala Zeist Lampenfabriek